convos-chat/convos/doc/faq.md

   render this web page, but can be customized to render *your* own content.

 There are [more](https://github.com/Nordaaker/convos/tree/master/lib/Convos/Plugin)
 plugins that ship with Convos.
 Want to write you own?
-Look at the [deelopment guide](/doc/develop) for how to get started.
+Look at the [development guide](/doc/develop) for how to get started.

 ## Why can't Convos do X?